European, US Stocks Climb On Hopes Of Inflation Slowdown - UrduPoint

 European, US Stocks Climb On Hopes Of Inflation Slowdown

-European and US stock markets rose Monday as investors set aside Asian losses and focused on expectations of slowing inflation in Britain and the United States, dealers said
+European and US stock markets rose Monday as investors set aside Asian losses and focused on predictions for slowing inflation in Britain and the United States

-London, (UrduPoint / Pakistan Point News - 13th Feb, 2023 ):European and US stock markets rose Monday as investors set aside Asian losses and focused on expectations of slowing inflation in Britain and the United States, dealers said.
+New York, (UrduPoint / Pakistan Point News - 14th Feb, 2023 ):European and US stock markets rose Monday as investors set aside Asian losses and focused on predictions for slowing inflation in Britain and the United States.

 "The expectation is inflation will have eased slightly when the US and UK report tomorrow and Wednesday respectively," said AJ Bell investment director Russ Mould.